America’s Great Hiking Trails

 Summer Stretch on the AT

-Our plan was to knock off another section of our AT hike while already in the mountains of Tennessee for the Trail Dames Summit.
-It took only a few days to realize that mid-July is not an ideal time to backpack the southern Appalachians.
+Returning to the AT, it took only a few days to realize that mid-July is not an ideal time to backpack the southern Appalachians.

 Hanging out with the Trail Dames